arclabs561/ai-visual-test/docs/analysis/REPO_REVIEW_2025.md

 ## What This Repository Is

-**`ai-browser-test`** - AI-powered visual testing using Vision Language Models (VLLM) for screenshot validation with Playwright.
+**`ai-visual-test`** - AI-powered visual testing using Vision Language Models (VLLM) for screenshot validation with Playwright.
 Semantic visual regression testing that understands UI meaning, not just pixels.

 ### Core Value Proposition
 - **Semantic validation** - Understands UI meaning, not just pixels